TradeControl/tradecontrol.github.io/tutorials/services.md

 #### Allocations / Cash Codes

 These are advanced features only required when creating inter-company trading links so are not covered in this tutorial.
-If you are interested in linking TC across multiple operations or third-party businesses please contact us for further information.

 ## Information